J-William/General-Code-Repo/README.md

-# General-Code-Examples
+# General-Code-Repo

-This repository includes some examples of my coding including homework assignments from university and practice problems.
+This is a general purpose repo for experiments, proof-of-conepts, and examples.